 The per capita income in Princeton Junction in 2018 was $99,501, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $398,004 for a family of four.

 Princeton Junction is an extremely ethnically-diverse town.
 The people who call Princeton Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeton Junction residents report their race to be White, followed by Asian.
-Princeton Junction also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.19% of the town’s residents.
-Important ancestries of people in Princeton Junction include Irish, English, German, and Scottish.
+Important ancestries of people in Princeton Junction include Irish, English, German, and Russian.

 The most common language spoken in Princeton Junction is English.
-Other important languages spoken here include Other Asian languages and Indic languages.
+Other important languages spoken here include Indic languages and Other Asian languages.